Employee satisfaction leads to employee advocacy

-Creating a workplace culture of respect for your growing business can also help you recruit new employees, says Rob Danna, senior vice president at global engagement solutions provider ITA Group in Des Moines, Iowa.
+Creating a workplace culture of respect for your growing business can also help you recruit new employees, says Rob Danna, senior vice president at global engagement solutions provider ITA Group in Iowa.
 “Treat employees with respect and honor and they’ll become brand advocates,” he says.

 Respect is highly individual because we each interpret words and behavior differently.
 With that in mind, focus on treating employees the way they want to be treated, rather than how you personally want to be treated, says SHRM Senior Certified Professional Edward Yost.
 “People may need additional kudos, feeling as though they’re listened to, their opinions are solicited or they’re included in meetings,” he says.

-Ask interview questions that highlight respect.
+Ask interview questions that highlight respect

 “I don’t mean the ones someone comes up with and sticks on the walls of the lobby,” he quips.
 “I mean the rules of the game — how we want to interact with each other, how we play together.
 We define those and hire to those rules of the game.”

-One of the ways the CBI delves into respect is by asking job seekers open-ended questions like: If you could choose your own work environment, how would you like to work?
-Followed by a question that shows respect for differences and individual preferences: How can we help you create that here?
+One of the ways the CBI delves into respect is by asking job seekers open-ended questions like: “If you could choose your own work environment, how would you like to work?”
+Follow that with a question that shows respect for differences and individual preferences: “How can we help you create that here?”

 Ashley Moore, a conflict resolution specialist at ProActive ReSolutions, a firm that works with organizations to build respectful workplaces, says a job candidate’s behavior during group interviews often provides clues about respectful behaviors.
 “See how they defer when others are speaking, or if there is competition between them,” she says.
 “Look for people who share the spotlight or ask others what they think, even though they’re not the interviewer.”

 For another temperament test: come in 10 minutes late for the interview to see how the person responds.
 Are they angry or do they shrug off the lateness?
 You could also ask behavioral questions such as: “Tell me about a time you were disrespected in the workplace.
 How did you handle it?”

 “It’s a good way to have our values be tangible and easily understandable and not just aspirational or cheesy,” says Talent Acquisition and Development Manager Sara Hetyonk.
 “It’s also a great way for new hires to meet people who have been here for three or four years and for them to get immediate interaction with the team.”

-4. Teach people how to get along.
+Teach people how to get along

 Sending a few people to mediation and facilitated discussion training ensures you have in-house folks who can provide supportive resources to address disrespect in a constructive way.
 “That exists in even smaller organizations,” Moore says.

-Treat employees like the stars they are.
+Treat employees like the stars they are

 When an employee or team does something great, like working extra hours to land a new client, make sure everyone knows about it by sharing the story, Danna says.
-Create a 90-second video about the team’s extraordinary effort and posting it on your company website.
+Create a 90-second video about the team’s extraordinary effort and post it on your company website.
 “Every employee with their face in that video will repost it,” Danna promises.